Is the Digital SAT Easier or Harder Than the Paper Version?

 Change #5: SAT Scoring

-First things first: the SAT will still be scored on a 1600 scale.
-Scores on the digital SAT will also mean the same thing as scores on the pencil-and-paper SAT.
+First things first: the SAT is still scored on a 1600 scale.
+Scores on the digital SAT means the same thing as scores on the pencil-and-paper SAT.
 For example, a score of 1300 on the digital SAT is the same as a score of 1300 on the pencil-and-paper SAT.

-Another major change with the digital SAT is that student score reports will be delivered days after the student takes the exam rather than weeks later.
-This will allow students to make decisions about retaking the SAT and submitting their scores to colleges more quickly.
+Another major change with the digital SAT is that student score reports are delivered days after the exam rather than weeks later.
+This allows students to make decisions about retaking the SAT and submitting their scores to colleges more quickly.

-And finally, the digital SAT will also provide more resources for students who are looking at options other than four-year colleges.
-SAT Suite score reports will connect students with information about local two-year colleges, workforce training programs, and how their SAT score connects to career opportunities in areas that interest them.
+And finally, the digital SAT also provides more resources for students who are looking at options other than four-year colleges.
+SAT Suite score reports connect students with information about local two-year colleges, workforce training programs, and how their SAT score connects to career opportunities in areas that interest them.

 body-take-it-easy-cc0